VisualComputing/nub/README.md

 | Scale        | ```scaleNode(node, delta)```                             | n.a.                           |
 | Spin         | ```spinNode(node, pixel1X, pixel1Y, pixel2X, pixel2Y)``` | ```mouseSpinNode(node)```      |

-Note that the mouse actions are implemented using the _delegation pattern_, in a similar manner as it has been done with the [eye](#eye).
+Note that the mouse actions are implemented in a similar manner as it has been done with the [eye](#eye).

 Mouse and keyboard examples: